regebro/spiny/README.rst

 virtualenv happens to support, and it does not always call setup.py.
 It also will run the tests in parallel.

+Major feature: For the common use case it needs no configuration.

 There is no guarantee that Spiny's features will not end up in Tox.